proteome dynamics and control of proteostasis

 Onischenko, E.A., Gubanova, N.V., Kiseleva, E.V., and Hallberg, E. (2005).
 Cdk1 and okadaic acid-sensitive phosphatases control assembly of nuclear pore complexes in Drosophila embryos.
 Mol Biol Cell 16, 5152-5162.

 Onischenko, E.A., Gubanova, N.V., Kieselbach, T., Kiseleva, E.V., and Hallberg, E. (2004).
 Annulate lamellae play only a minor role in the storage of excess nucleoporins in Drosophila embryos.
 Traffic 5, 152-164.

 high-throughput analysis of protein dynamics

-Protein dynamics could be thought of as a chain of events that cellular proteins encounter from the moment of biosynthesis and until elimination.
-The examples of such events are synthesis on ribosomes, folding, interaction with other proteins to form multiprotein complexes or any other changes in the protein structure or interactions.
-The abnormal flow of protein dynamic events leads to the loss of the protein’s quality and deterrorates cellular function.
+Protein dynamics can be thought of as a chain of events that cellular proteins undergo from the moment of biosynthesis and until elimination.
+Examples of such events are synthesis on ribosomes, protein folding, interaction with other proteins, proteasomal degradation etc...
+The abnormal flow of protein dynamic events leads to the loss of the protein’s quality, deterrorates cellular function and results in illnesses.

 In spite of the paramount importance protein dynamics is a highly understudied topic.
 For example, the assembly pathways (the way proteins interact with one another to form complexes) are known only for a handful of ~4000 human protein complexes.

 To foster our understanding of protein dynamics, we aim to analyze assembly kinetics and temporal changes in a variety of protein complexes and to figure out how these dynamic events are controlled.
 Our approach is based on treating the protein dynamic events as metabolic chemical reactions except that the metabolites are not small molecules but large proteins or even their higher-order assemblies.